Event Coordinators

 - In dual-level events ( ie. 2.5/3.0; 3.0/3.5) no segregation of players is permitted.
 Players should be randomly assigned to courts regardless of their skill rating.

-- Rotation registration is cut off 12 hours prior to the event, cancellations will be cut off at 12 hours prior to the event.
+- Rotation registration is cut off 12 hours prior to the event, and cancellations will be cut off at 12 hours prior to the event.
 This will allow those on the waitlist to receive notification that they are playing the night before the event.

 - Good sportsmanship is the key to a good event.
 Players that are not displaying good sportsmanship will be asked to leave the rotation.

-Finding a substitute coordinator:
+Finding a Substitute Coordinator:

-Rotation play
+Rotation Play

 - Rotations should start with a brief warm-up period.